funte/google-closure-library-webpack-plugin/README.md

 * More test, test whole Closure library;
 * Check whether unexposed namespace(except Closure library modules) outside PROVIDE and legacy GOOG module has dot serparator, like this:
   ```
+  // X: in this GOOG module, namespace "a.b.c" not exposed but has dot separator, should error.
   goog.module("a.b.c");
   ```
-  this module not has exposed namespace but the provided namespace "a.b.c" has dot separator.
 * Check whether unexposed namespce(except Closure library modules) outside PROVIDE and legacy GOOG module duplicate with other exposed namespace, like this:
   ```
+  // a.js
-  // GOOG module a has a unexposed namespace "a".
+  // In this GOOG module, namespace "a" not exposed.
   goog.module("a");

-  // PROVIDE module b expose a namespace b "a.b", part "a" is duplicate.
+  // b.js
+  // X: in this PROVIDE module, namespace "a.b" exposed and will construct a duplicated implicit namespace "a", should error.
   goog.provide("a.b");
   ```
 * `ClosureModuleParserPlugin` support JS/TS/TSX, add more `target` option;
+* Support soy template?
+* Parser annotations?

 ## News
 * [VSCode extension Closure-Namespace-View](https://github.com/funte/VSCODE-Closure-Namspace-View) has released, use it quickly browse your Closure namespace